 Fig. 5 is plotted to visualize the effect of amplitude of wavy surface on the distribution of physical quantities, namely, τ_w , Q_w and M_w .
 The change in surface contour is followed by raise and fall of the curves.
-As it can be visualize from Fig. 5(a), that the influence of amplitude a, on average, is to reduce the rate of skin friction.
+It can be visualize from Fig. 5(a), that the influence of amplitude a, on average, is to reduce the rate of skin friction.
 Similar behavior is recorded for the rate of heat transfer (see Fig. 5(b)).
 As a whole, the rate of heat transfer, Q_w , reduces when the amplitude of the sinusoidal waveform increases.
-As the amplitude increases the shape of the wave gradually changes from sinusoidal waveform to the unusual shape.
+When the amplitude of wavy surface increases, the shape of the wave gradually changes from sinusoidal waveform to the unusual shape.
 The reduction in the magnitude of the temperature gradient happened due to the simultaneous influence of centrifugal and buoyancy force.
 Furthermore, we notice that the change in rate of heat transfer is more pronounced for larger values of the amplitude a and this factor acts as a retarding force for heat transfer coefficient.
-As expected, the surface having large amplitude causes a reduction in rate of mass transfer (see Fig. 5(b)).
-As it can be seen from Fig. 5(b), that M_w is maximum for small values of a and depicts a clear decline by increasing the amplitude of wavy surface from 0.3 to 0.8.
-This may happen because of the fact that the geometry having a transverse nature offers more resistance to water particulate suspension and ultimately the rate of mass transfer sufficiently decreases.
+As expected, the surface having large amplitude causes a reduction in rate of mass transfer (see Fig. 5(c)).
+It can be seen from Fig. 5(c), that M_w is maximum for small values of a and depicts a clear decline by increasing the amplitude of wavy surface from 0.3 to 0.8.
+This may happen due to the fact that the geometry having a transverse nature offers more resistance to water particulate suspension and ultimately the rate of mass transfer decreases.